cwhinton/PrinterConfig-Hevo/README.md

 workbook.
 My print area is somewhat smaller than that.
 It currently homes to the back right with the print bed lowered to the bottom.

+## Capturing the changes
+See the documentation at https://github.com/cwhinton/PrinterScripts